 Additionally, by making payments through your bank, you are subject to the bank’s prevailing exchange rate.
 Banks and other financial institutions typically add a higher margin to the daily ‘market’ rate, meaning that these rates can be much higher than what an alternative provider could offer.

 Step 2 – Stay informed of potential currency movements

-For a more in-depth analysis of global currency movements you can download the latest edition of the OFX Currency Review, which dives deeper into what's influencing markets, forecast data for the next quarter as well as the key events to watch.
+For a more in-depth analysis of global currency movements you can download the latest edition of the OFX Currency Outlook, which dives deeper into what’s influencing markets, currency forecast data for the next quarter as well as the key events to watch.